tliron/puccini/documentation/floria.md

 TOSCA requirements become Floria edge templates.
 Because a TOSCA relationship is always contained in a requirement, that relationship is embedded in the edge template rather than as a separate entity.

-When this Floria edge template is instantiated, it is the implementation of the "relationship representation" in the TOSCA operational model.
+When this Floria edge template is instantiated, the Floria edge is the implementation of the "relationship representation" in the TOSCA operational model.

+TODO: finding the target capability

 Properties, Attributes, and Parameters
 --------------------------------------